Interpolation of geo-referenced data for Python.

 These objects are manipulated by the class pyinterp.Axis, which will choose, according to Axis definition, the best implementation.
 This object will allow you to find the two indexes framing a given value.
 This operating mode allows better performance when searching for a regular axis (a simple calculation will enable you to see the index of a point immediately).
 In contrast, in the case of an irregular axis, the search will be performed using a binary search.

 Finally, this class can define a circular axis from a vector to correctly locate a value on the circle.
 This type of Axis will is used for handling longitudes.

 The pyinterp.TemporalAxis class handles temporal axes, i.e., axes defined by 64-bit integer vectors, which is the encoding used by numpy to control dates.
 This class allows you to process dates using integer arithmetic to ensure that no information is lost during calculations.
 These objects are used by spatiotemporal grids to perform temporal interpolations.

 In the case of unstructured grids, the index used is a R*Tree.
 These trees have better performance than the KDTree generally found in Python library implementations.

 The tree used here is the implementation provided by the C++ Boost library.

-An adaptation has been introduced to effectively address spherical equatorial coordinates.
-Although the Boost library allows these coordinates to be manipulated natively, but the performance is lower than in the case of a Cartesian space.
-Thus, we have chosen to implement a conversion of Longitude Latitude Altitude (LLA) coordinates into Earth-Centered, Earth-Fixed (ECEF) coordinates in a transparent way for the user to ensure that we are able to preserve good performance.
-The disadvantage of this implementation is that it requires a little more memory, as one more element must be used to index the value of the Cartesian space.
+An adaptation has been introduced to address spherical equatorial coordinates effectively.
+Although the Boost library allows these coordinates to manipulate natively, the performance is lower than in the case of Cartesian space.
+Thus, we have chosen to implement a conversion of Longitude Latitude Altitude (LLA) coordinates into Earth-Centered, Earth-Fixed (ECEF) coordinates transparently for the user to ensure that we can preserve excellent performance.
+The disadvantage of this implementation is that it requires fairly more memory, as one more element gets used to index the value of the Cartesian space.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.